dkorotkov444/meet/README.md

 ### Feature 2.
 Show/Hide Event Details

-User story: As a user, I should be able to show or hide event details (date, time, description), so that I can quickly scan the list or view full information.
+User story: As a user, I should be able to show or hide event details (Google Calendar link, description), so that I can quickly scan the list or view full information.

 ### Feature 3.
 Specify Number of Events